Oklahoma Water Quality at a Glance

 Read the full report below for detailed analysis, state-specific data, and actionable recommendations for Oklahoma residents.

 Oklahoma’s water infrastructure serves approximately 4.1 million residents across diverse geographical regions, from the Great Plains in the west to the Ozark foothills in the east.
-The state operates through a complex network of over 1,300 public water systems, ranging from large municipal utilities like Oklahoma City Utilities Department, which serves over 1.4 million customers across 17 communities, to smaller rural systems providing essential services to underserved areas.
-Oklahoma’s water sources include the Arkansas, Red, and Canadian river systems, along with numerous reservoirs and extensive groundwater aquifers with 22 major groundwater basins containing roughly 390 million acre-feet of water storage.
+The state operates through a complex network of over 1,300 public water systems, ranging from large municipal utilities like Oklahoma City Utilities Department — serving over 1.2 million customers across 19 communities — to smaller rural systems providing essential services to underserved areas.
+Oklahoma’s water sources include the Arkansas, Red, and Canadian river systems, along with numerous reservoirs and extensive groundwater aquifers in 22 major groundwater basins.
+For a detailed look at the state’s largest water provider, see our Oklahoma City water quality page.

 Statewide Compliance and Testing

-- Overall Compliance: The majority of Oklahoma’s 1,300+ public water systems meet federal Safe Drinking Water Act standards, with over 90% of tap water meeting water quality standards.
+• Overall Compliance: The majority of Oklahoma’s 1,300+ public water systems meet federal Safe Drinking Water Act standards.
 Oklahoma City Utilities reported zero drinking water violations in 2024, and major systems generally maintain strong compliance records.
+Check our national water quality checker for broader comparisons across states.

-- PFAS Monitoring: Oklahoma has detected PFAS at 39 public water systems statewide, with 9 systems exceeding new EPA limits of 4 parts per trillion.
-Additionally, 12 military installations show known PFAS contamination, particularly affecting northeastern Oklahoma communities.
+• PFAS Monitoring: Oklahoma has detected PFAS at 39 public water systems statewide, with 9 systems exceeding the EPA limit of 4 ppt for PFOA or PFOS.
+Edmond’s Lake Arcadia is the most prominent example, with PFOS detected at 6.4 ppt.
+An additional 12 military installations show known PFAS contamination, particularly affecting northeastern Oklahoma communities.

 Major Water Sources and Challenges

-- Groundwater Resources: Twenty-two major groundwater basins provide roughly 390 million acre-feet of water storage, with only half considered recoverable.
-Groundwater is the primary source for the western half of the state and serves over 90% of rural water systems.
+• Groundwater Resources: Twenty-two major groundwater basins provide extensive water storage, with groundwater serving as the primary source for the western half of the state and over 90% of rural water systems.
+Agricultural activity is the primary contamination risk for groundwater, including nitrates and pesticide residues.

-- Infrastructure Challenges: The state faces an estimated $6.9 billion in drinking water infrastructure needs, with aging systems requiring modernization to handle emerging contaminants and meet current safety standards.
+• Infrastructure Challenges: The state faces an estimated $6.9 billion in drinking water infrastructure needs, with aging systems requiring modernisation to handle emerging contaminants and meet current safety standards.
+The 2025 Oklahoma Comprehensive Water Plan update is developing policy recommendations across four key areas: infrastructure, water supplies, management, and data.

 Rural and Disadvantaged Communities

-- Infrastructure Disparities: Rural water systems face unique challenges with aging infrastructure and limited technical capacity, though Oklahoma State University studies show rural counties tend to have lower violation counts compared to urban areas.
+• Infrastructure Disparities: Rural water systems face unique challenges with aging infrastructure and limited technical capacity, though rural counties tend to record lower violation counts compared to urban areas.
+The western half of the state — where groundwater is dominant — faces specific risks from agricultural runoff and the absence of comprehensive monitoring.

-- Targeted Federal Support: Dedicated funding streams through the Clean Water and Drinking Water State Revolving Funds provide grants and low-interest loans to ensure equitable access to safe drinking water, particularly for disadvantaged communities.
+• Targeted Federal Support: Clean Water and Drinking Water State Revolving Funds provide grants and low-interest loans to ensure equitable access to safe drinking water, particularly for disadvantaged communities.
+Oklahoma public water systems are also eligible for Phase 2 PFAS settlement payments from 3M and DuPont, with action fund payments expected from late 2026, covering systems with any positive PFAS detection — even below the 4 ppt EPA limit.

-- Technical Assistance Programs: DEQ and EPA provide enhanced technical support to help smaller systems navigate complex regulatory requirements and secure funding for necessary improvements, including PFAS treatment technologies.
+• Technical Assistance: ODEQ and EPA provide enhanced support to help smaller systems navigate regulatory requirements and secure funding for improvements, including PFAS treatment technologies.
+For current alerts and advisory notices affecting Oklahoma communities, see our live boil water notices tracker.

 Recommendations for Oklahoma Residents